Carers

 Carers' services in Somerset

 Somerset NHS Foundation Trust is committed to working with carers.
 All our mental and physical health care services will adhere to the principles 0f the charter.
 You should expect us to work in partnership with you wherever possible, and you should notice this in all our frontline services.
 However, the delivery of specialist carers’ services is provided by ourselves and Community Council Somerset (CCS) Carers Service.
-Where we refer to specialist carers services (e.g. provision of a formal carers assessment), then we are describing what the trust will strive to do for carers of people with mental health problems.
+Where we refer to specialist carers services (for example provision of a formal carers assessment), then we are describing what the trust will strive to do for carers of people with mental health problems.

 Principle 1 – We will recognise and respond to your needs as someone who cares for a patient of Somerset NHS Foundation Trust